Selkirkshire: Geography

 Selkirkshire is a rural county, with a handful of small settlements set within hill and forest country.
 It forms part of the Southern Uplands geographical region.
 The Ettrick Water and Yarrow Water, both tributaries of the river Tweed, flow through the county.
 The most prominent loch is St Mary's Loch (including the Loch of the Lowes), with smaller lochs being found east of this such as Akermoor Loch, Shaws Under Loch, Shaws Upper Loch, Halemoor Loch, Alemoor Reservoir, Clearburn Loch, Kingside Loch, Crooked Loch and Windylaw Loch.
 The traditional highest point (county top) of Selkirkshire prior to border changes in the 20th century was Dun Rig, with a height of 744 metres above sea level.

 Ettrick Forest

 Ettrick Forest, also known as Selkirk and Traquair Forests, is a former royal forest in the Scottish Borders area of Scotland.
 It is a large area of moorland, south of Peebles, that once stretched from Ayr to Selkirk.

+In 1235, Alexander II, King of Scots, granted large tracts of the Ettrick Forest to the monks of Melrose Abbey, and under their management trees began to be removed, allowing more and more land to be given over to flocks of sheep.

+During the Reformation the principal Border families, most notably the Scotts of Buccleuch, acquired substantial new holdings of land previously owned by the church.
+The Scotts had also been rewarded with lands forfeited by those who had fallen out of favour with James V and James VI, and were able to use their wealth further to expand their holdings.
+By 1718, Anne Scott, 1st Duchess of Buccleuch, owned an almost unbroken series of farms across the Ettrick and Yarrow valleys, with a combined area of some thirty thousand acres.

+Dispossession and clearance

+The conversion of the Forest's common lands to private property was undertaken in the 1670s, and by the beginning of the eighteenth century the process of reducing the number of tenants on the land was already underway.
+At the end of their tacks, tenant farmers were obliged to leave the land with their families and servants, resulting in a steady exodus from the upland areas.
+In the 1710s, when the Buccleuchs began to rationalise their commercial sheep farming operations, two thirds of the Ettrick and Yarrow valley farms were already under single tenancy.
+By the 1790s, it was nine in ten.
+Cottars and farm servants, still ubiquitous in the 1690s, had completely disappeared as a class by 1808.

+In literature

+The Ettrick Forest features prominently in the work of the writer James Hogg, popularly known as the Ettrick Shepherd, including his novels The Brownie of Bodsbeck (1818), The Three Perils of Man (1822) and The Private Memoirs and Confessions of a Justified Sinner (1824), and his prose collections The Shepherd's Calendar (1829) and Altrive Tales (1832).